bebasid/bebasit/README.en.md

 <details>
 <summary>Click to open the announcement</summary>

-### Plain DNS is only usable within the allow-listed Indonesian and Singaporean IP range to prevent DDOS attacks.
+### Plain DNS is only usable within the allowed Indonesian and Singaporean IP range to prevent DDOS attacks.
 If you need your IP address to be allowed to be listed or want to request a list of allow-listed IPs, please contact us or join our [Discord](https://discord.gg/bebasid-630415907021389825).

 #

 For Internet Service Providers (ISPs) that use [Deep Packet Inspection (DPI)](https://github.com/bebasid/bebasdns/blob/main/dev/readme/learnmore.md#apa-itu-dpi), please use [BebasIT / BebasID IT](https://github.com/bebasid/bebasit) to bypass DPI or turn on IPv6 and force the DNS to use Internet Protocol version 6 (IPv6) if the ISP supports it.

-For Internet Service Providers (ISP) that block DoH/DoT domains, please contact us at [dukungan@bebasid.com](mailto:dukungan@bebasid.com) for the alternative domain to be able to use BebasID DNS service.
+For Internet Service Providers (ISPs) that block DoH/DoT domains, please contact us at [dukungan@bebasid.com](mailto:dukungan@bebasid.com) for the alternative domain to be able to use the BebasID DNS service.

 **Signs if the ISP is using DPI:**
 | HTTP redirecting to [lamanlabuh.aduankonten.id](http://lamanlabuh.aduankonten.id) | While HTTPS throwing the `ERR_CONNECTION_RESET`/`PR_CONNECT_RESET_ERROR` |